 Sharyland is offering programs promoting energy efficiency among residential electricity customers in our Texas service area.
-These programs have been developed to comply with the Public Utility Commission of Texas (PUCT) Substantive Rule §25.181, relating to the Energy Efficiency Goal, implementing provisions in Section 39.905 of the Public Utility Regulatory Act enacted by the State Legislature.
+These programs have been developed to comply with the Public Utility Commission of Texas (PUCT) Substantive Rule §25.181, which implements provisions in Section 39.905 of the Public Utility Regulatory Act enacted by the State Legislature.

 The Residential & Hard-to-Reach (HTR) Standard Offer Programs provide incentives for the installation of a wide range of measures that reduce customer energy costs, reduce peak demand and save energy for residential customers.
 Incentives are paid to Project Sponsors, which may be energy efficiency service providers (EESP), HVAC and other energy conservation firms.

-The primary objective of these programs is to achieve cost-effective reduction in peak demand.
+The primary objective of these programs is to achieve cost-effective reduction in our summer peak demand, winter peak demand and annual energy consumption.
 Additional objectives of the program are to:

 - Encourage participation by a wide range of service providers for delivery of energy efficiency products and services